SteveJustin1963/tec-SCOPE/README.md

    - **Range**: It can represent values within the range of approximately -32768 to 32767 with fractional values in the range of -1 to (1 - 1/65536).

 2. **32-bit Floating-Point Format** (IEEE 754 Single Precision):
-   - **Precision**: Single-precision floating-point numbers provide about 24 bits of precision in the significand (fractional part), which allows for much finer granularity in representing fractional values compared to Q16.16.
+   - **Precision**: Single-precision floating-point numbers provide about 24 bits of precision in the significant and (fractional part), which allows for much finer granularity in representing fractional values compared to Q16.16.
-   - **Range**: They have a much larger range of representable values, typically from approximately -3.4e38 to 3.4e38 (positive and negative), which is a significantly wider range compared to Q16.16.
+   - **Range**: They have a much larger range of re presentable values, typically from approximately -3.4e38 to 3.4e38 (positive and negative), which is a significantly wider range compared to Q16.16.

 **Loss of Precision**:
 - When using Q16.16 fixed-point, you may experience a noticeable loss of precision when working with small fractional values or when performing multiple consecutive operations, as the fractional part can only represent values down to 1/65536.